warriorhub/warriorhub.github.io/index.md

 ### Edit Event Page (Organizer View)

-When signed in as an organizer, clicking the “Edit” button on the My Events page opens the Edit Event form.
+When signed in as an organizer, clicking the “Edit” button on the "My Events" page redirects to the "Edit Event" page.
 Organizers can update event details including the name, description, location, date and time, image URL, and category tags.
 The form allows organizers to revise any part of the event listing and save changes instantly.

 <p align="center">
   <img src="images/web/edit_event_organizer.png" alt="Organizer Edit Page" width="100%">